eerohele/dottask/README.md

     [`dita.temp.dir`][dita-temp-dir] parameters aren't inherited because that
     wouldn't make sense.
 The default is `false`.

-- `fork`

-    Create a new Java Virtual Machine for running DITA-OT.
-The default is `false`.

 ## Caveats

 - Only tested on Java 7+, DITA-OT 2.1, and default DITA-OT plugins at the moment.